Harini187/FUTURE_DS_02/README.md

-# FUTURE_DS_02
- Customer Retention &amp; Churn Analysis dashboard built using Python (Pandas/NumPy) for data cleaning and MS Excel for executive business reporting.
+Customer Retention &amp; Churn Analysis dashboard (FUTURE_DS_01)
-Customer Retention & Churn Analysis

 # Project Overview
-This project analyzes customer dataset for a subscription business.
-The main goal is to clean the raw data using **Python** and build a visual reporting dashboard in **Microsoft Excel** to identify why customers leave and how to improve business retention.
+## 🔍 Project Overview
+Customer churn is one of the biggest challenges for subscription businesses because losing customers directly reduces monthly revenue.
+This project analyzes telecom subscriber profiles to understand customer behavior and find the exact reasons why users stop using the service.

 ## Project Objectives
 * **Identify Churn Drivers:** Uncover the primary reasons why customers stop using the platform.